 An organisation often sets the POC-s without a clear hypothesis.
 Based on our experience, working with the unclearly defined targets will not lead to a good outcome.
 Especially when the technology works well – then the need for showcasing clear business value is crucial.
 Otherwise, there is nothing as the next step for the business side to decide.

-Believe or not, we have recognised that organisations live far from their customer frontlines, customer perception and actual customer service.
+Believe it or not, we have recognised that organisations live far from their customer frontlines, customer perception and actual customer service.
 After the POC organisations know what is actually happening in their customer service.
 It is about audio and text.
 If analysed on a scale the real discoveries are unhidden.
 We believe that organisations need to go deep into the conversations and service situations to improve their services and customer perception.

 2019 has been successful for Feelingstream